 Experimental brush/pen thing.
 Has a slightly spooky look.
 Because of their tapering curves, many glyphs can render with a "split" or "stencil" look about them.
 This is due to software-imposed limitations on vector rendering.
 Designs which share this property can be considered Pseudostencils.

 This design is not informed or inspired by any existing typographical traditions.
 I set out to make the "claw" bricks (as I call them) into a font and this is the result.

 I wondered what a plain version of Candylander would look like, so I made this. :D

 Experimental font made with the new half-arc bricks.
-It reminds me of striped candy, but also looks like tape reels or gaskets for some strange machinery!
+It reminds me of striped candy, but also looks like tape reels or machine gaskets!